viur-framework/viur-docs/source/training_datamng.rst

 Important functions used for querying:

-- :meth:`server.skeleton.Skeleton.all` returns a query to all entities of the skeleton's data kind,
+- :meth:`viur.core.skeleton.Skeleton.all` returns a query to all entities of the skeleton's data kind,
-- :meth:`server.db.Query.filter` sets a filtering to one attribute to a query,
+- :meth:`viur.core.db.Query.filter` sets a filtering to one attribute to a query,
-- :meth:`server.db.Query.order` sets an ordering to one or multiple attributes within a query,
+- :meth:`viur.core.db.Query.order` sets an ordering to one or multiple attributes within a query,
-- :meth:`server.db.Query.cursor` sets a cursor on a query,
+- :meth:`viur.core.db.Query.cursor` sets a cursor on a query,
-- :meth:`server.db.Query.mergeExternalFilter` can be used as a safer alternative to apply multiple filters with an ordering from a dict with just one function call,
+- :meth:`viur.core.db.Query.mergeExternalFilter` can be used as a safer alternative to apply multiple filters with an ordering from a dict with just one function call,
-- :meth:`server.db.Query.getCursor` returns the next cursor of a query.
+- :meth:`viur.core.db.Query.getCursor` returns the next cursor of a query.

 Relations
 ---------

-In ViUR, the :class:`~server.bones.relationalBone.relationalBone` is the usual way to create relations between data entities.
+In ViUR, the :class:`~viur.core.bones.relationalBone.relationalBone` is the usual way to create relations between data entities.

-The :class:`~server.bones.relationalBone.relationalBone` is used to construct 1:1 or 1:N relations between entities directly, with an automatic module integration included into the admin tools.
+The :class:`~viur.core.bones.relationalBone.relationalBone` is used to construct 1:1 or 1:N relations between entities directly, with an automatic module integration included into the admin tools.
 It is also possible to store additional data with each relation directly within the relation, so no extra allocation entity is required to store this information.

 .. figure:: images/training-dm-relations.png
    :scale: 80%